LeeO86/obs-mxl-plugin/README.md

 # OBS MXL Plugins

-A collection of OBS Studio plugins that enable integration with MXL (Media Exchange Layer) flows for real-time, low-latency media sharing between applications.
+A collection of OBS Studio plugins that enable integration with [MXL (Media Exchange Layer)](https://github.com/dmf-mxl/mxl) flows for real-time, uncompressed media sharing between applications.

+## ⚠️ Alpha Software Notice

+**This is alpha software.** While the plugins are functionally working, they have not been extensively tested.
+Use with caution and expect potential issues or instability.

 ## ⚠️ Current Limitations

 - **Platform Support**: Currently only supports macOS and Linux.
-Windows support coming soon.
+Windows support is under development.
 - **Resolution Requirement**: Output plugin currently only works with **1920x1080** resolution.
-- **Media Support**: Input plugin supports video-only flows.
+- **Video-Only Flow Support**: Plugins currently support video-only flows.
 Audio support is under development.

+## Future Development and Roadmap
+- Combine input & output plugins into one
+- Add audio flow support
+- Support for any resolution & framerate
+- Add Windows support

 ## Plugins